learn-co-students/atl-web-042219/14-intro-to-forms/README.md

 ### More behavior - CRUD

-* Viewing an individual book.
-This should be quick.
+* REVIEW: Viewing an individual book.

+* Interlude: Development process for web apps.

 * Creating a book.
 This is big!
 Rest of lecture. :)
 * Editing and Deleting would be nice.
 Maybe today, maybe not.
   * Y'all can tell me to speed up or slow down.
 Don't get bored!